junxit/us-congress-bills-112/metadata.md

 - 2012-02-01 — On agreeing to the resolution Agreed to without objection. (text: CR H314)
 - 2012-02-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H314)
 - 2012-02-02 — Received in the Senate and referred to the Committee on Rules and Administration.
+- 2012-07-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2012-07-26 — Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2012-07-26 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S5627-5628)
+- 2012-07-26 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S5627-5628)
+- 2012-07-27 — Message on Senate action sent to the House.